CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 What we have here:

 * PRAGMA statement is to set up some relevant settings that we don't need to worry about just yet.
-Please, don't worry about that for now.
 * Creating a table - this creates the *structure* which you can use to put data in.
 The items are *columns*.
 * Insert into - puts data *into* that structure.
 * 'title varchar' - this means we're creating a column with the name 'title' which holds a 'variable number of characters'.
 This is pretty much the same thing as a string in javascript.